Archanaredy/Assignment2-lingampally/README.md

  2. catch a flight
     1. from kansas to philadelphia.
     2. from philadelphia to doha.
-    3. from doha to hyderabad.
+    3. from doha to hyderabad.<br/>
-  -items that should be brought to your favorite place for maximum enjoyment.
+  - items that should be brought to your favorite place for maximum enjoyment.
     - games.
     - puzzles.
     - blind fold.